-- Reduction Policy to be established within 12 months - Reduction Policy to be established within 2-5 years - No plan to develop a policy in the future
+- Reduction Policy to be established within 12 months. - Reduction Policy to be established within 2-5 years

 (Note: n is the number of firms which answered that they are "already working on decarbonization" or "not yet working on decarbonization but planning in the future.")